 - Connect the disconnected.
 What is your level of engagement?
 How are customers and partners reacting to your ideas and to your products?
 Is there a disconnect and do you know where that break is?
 With the advent of social media and truly interactive marketing, messages can be targeted and experiences customized.
 Who are you connecting with and how?

-Bryan Elliot of Entrepreneur magazine goes into the thinking behind Godin’s three essential skills.
+Bryan Elliot of Entrepreneur magazine goes into the thinking behind Godin’s three essential skills for entrepreneurs.